Blog

 • Patient services like a waiting room, check-in services, and refreshments

-These amenities benefit both practitioners and patients and help healthcare professionals provide a better experience.
+These amenities benefit both practitioners and patients while helping healthcare professionals provide a better experience.

 Examples of medical coworking spaces